-With sufficient and appropriate membership and focused pursuit of their purposes, the three committees recommended above should empower Board members to better engage in ensuring work2future's success without requiring the full Board to meet more than the three or four times a year that it currently does.
-The inclusion of appropriate expertise on committees without requirements for full Board membership should provide for greater informed input in the development and oversight of plans.
+With sufficient and appropriate membership, and focused pursuit of their purposes, the two standing committees should empower Board members to better participate in ensuring work2future's success without requiring the full Board to meet more than the three or four times a year that it currently does.
+The inclusion of additional expertise on the Business Services committee without requirements for full Board membership should provide for a greater breadth of informed input.

-Increasing the number of active and engaged committees will require additional support from already lean staff resources.
-The committees will need to manage workload with care in order to balance the outcomes of committee work against the time and other resources required of both committee members and staff, given the existing demands on work2future and a pattern of diminishing WIOA resources.
+As the Board Chair has the discretion to appoint ad hoc committees as needed, it is recommended that the Chair appoint an ad hoc Youth Committee as and when there are issues related to youth services that would benefit from focused consideration by a committee of the Board.
+Such a committee could include expertise from outside the Board, as needed and appropriate.
+By keeping the number of standing committees to a minimum, the workload associated with providing appropriate and necessary support to committees can be better managed within the increasingly limited resources available to staff.
+Nonetheless, the committees will need to manage workload with care in order to balance the outcomes of committee work against the time and other resources required of both committee members and staff, given the existing demands on work2future and a pattern of diminishing WIOA resources.
 It is recommended that committees meet no less than twice a year, but only as needed.
 Each should develop with staff an annual work plan focused on its purpose, with clear outcomes as goals.

 EXECUTIVE COMMITTEE

 Subject: By-Laws Amendments

-October 11, 2019
+October 18, 2019